 The Aquatic Warbler (Acrocephalus paludicola) is an Old World warbler who breeds in temperate eastern Europe and western Asia.
 It has an estimated population of 15,000 pairs.
-The Aquatic Warbler is a medium-sized warbler and is a slim bird with sandy coloured plumage with variable fine black streaking.
-Further identifying features are a sandy coloured crown and a spiky looking tail.
+The Aquatic Warbler is a medium-sized warbler and is a slim bird with sandy colored plumage with variable fine black streaking.
+Further identifying features are a sandy colored crown and a spiky looking tail.

 Both males and females are similar in appearance, and juveniles lack streaking on the breast and flanks.

 Like most warblers, it is insectivorous, however, it will eat other small food items such as berries.
 The Aquatic Warbler is a migratory bird and spends cold winters in west Africa.
 After many years of uncertainty, the wintering grounds of much of the European population were finally discovered in Djoudj National Bird Sanctuary, Senegal, with between 5-10,000 birds present at this single site.
 The Aquatic Warblers south-westerly migration route means that it is regular on passage as far west as Great Britain.